• Skip to primary navigation

 A Final Word

 Whether you use follow these helpsheets one-by-one or you simply pick-and-choose those that are most relevant to you, I hope it can offer some kind of support and relief.
 It is common to have a lot of questions and confusion in the early stages of dealing with premature menopause.
-You might also consider visiting our community.
+You might also consider visiting our support group.

 Also remember that our main symptoms page on this site contains a huge amount of information on all of the most common physical and emotional effects of premature menopause.
 It’s also a great source for concise tips on dealing with each of these symptoms.